-For the 2012/13 formula year, domestic credit and prepayment meter rental charges have been set so that they are equal to the tariff caps.
+For the 2013/14 formula year, domestic credit and prepayment meter rental charges have been set so that they are equal to the tariff caps.
+Subject to licence conditions and any contractual conditions, we will implement any changes to metering charges arising from our pricing consultation as soon as it is practical to do so.